 A father of a friend of mine passed away very recently.
 I had the privilege of attending the service celebrating his life.
 It got me to think about my own mortal life.
 And possibly what might be said of it.
 And, of course, what the thoughts of those I would be leaving behind might be.
-All this, I thought, not so much for my own concern, but more so for their’s.
+All this, I thought, not so much for my own concern, but more so for theirs.
 I am sure that most of us would like our loved ones to be comforted and not overly distraught when we are gone from this earth.
 It hurts me even now to think that someone might be sad or distressed when I die.
-So, for anyone that, one day, may possibly be effected by my passing I offer these thoughts to comfort you:
+So, for anyone that, one day, may possibly be affected by my passing I offer these thoughts to comfort you:

 So, weep if you must, but don’t weep hard and don’t weep long, and don’t weep just yet – because I’m still here!
 Ha!